 The close relation among these is further supported by the fact that

-In fact, in their proposal, all of the work referenced the statistical model developed in todocite as their foundation.
+in their proposal, all of the work referenced the statistical model developed in todocite (??) as their foundation.

 Interestingly, the change detection model also make use of determinant ratio and log determinant in its derivation.

-The next sub-section will illustrate how the log-determinant model studied in this paper can an alternative and simple derivation for the change-detection statistics.
+The next sub-section will illustrate how the log-determinant model presented in this paper can an alternative and simple derivation for the change-detection statistics.

 %which intuitively should have its statistics bouded